wlodev-labs/website-template/readme.md

 })
 ```

-To learn more about what is payload and how to get the most of it, visit the [payloadcms docs](https://payloadcms.com/docs/getting-started/what-is-payload).
+To learn more about Payload and how to get the most of it, visit the [Payload CMS documentation](https://payloadcms.com/docs/getting-started/what-is-payload).

 ### What is Astro.js (/apps/site)

 > Astro is a JavaScript web framework optimized for building fast, content-driven websites. **Astro supports every major UI framework**.
 Bring your existing components and take advantage of Astro's optimized client build performance.
 Learn more at [astro.build](https://astro.build).

-Basically, astro is responsible only for routing and rendering the pages, while you can use any framework you want to build the components.
-In this template, we are using react, but you can easily switch to svelte, vue or solidjs.
-When you look at the file structure, all the files are either `.tsx` or `.ts`, only pages directory holds `.astro` files.
+Astro handles routing and page rendering, while you can use any framework to build components.
+In this template, React is used, but you can easily switch to Svelte, Vue or SolidJS.
+The file structure consists of `.tsx` or `.ts` files, with the pages directory containing `.astro` files.

-#### utils
+#### Utils

-The most important part of astro and payloadcms integration is the `payload.ts` file, which initializes the REST API based client with the auto-generated types, meaning that all of the functions are fully typed with intellisense for e.g. collection names, fields or blocks.
+The key part of the Astro and Payload CMS integration is the `payload.ts` file, which initializes the REST API-based client with auto-generated types.
+This ensures all functions are fully typed with IntelliSense support for example, for collection names, fields, or blocks.

 > [!NOTE]
-> Payloadcms team announced the payloadcms sdk package, which will replace this custom client in the future. [(feat: add Payload SDK package ) https://github.com/payloadcms/payload/pull/9463](https://github.com/payloadcms/payload/pull/9463).
+> The Payload CMS team has announced the upcoming Payload CMS SDK package, which will replace this custom client in the future. [(feat: add Payload SDK package) https://github.com/payloadcms/payload/pull/9463](https://github.com/payloadcms/payload/pull/9463).

 ```
 import { initPayloadClient } from '@wlodev/astro'